acocalypso/batteryless-patches/patches/GBC/README.md

 [WR   /4AAA/A9] 02 02 7D 7D 00 00 08 08
 [WR   /7AAA/A9] 02 02 7D 7D 00 00 08 08
 ```
-Here you can see if the method is support.
+Here you can see if the method is supported.

 F.e
 Pokemon Gold en would work on the cartridge